derekgwu/Ticket-To-Ride-AI/README.md

 #### 1. Draw Train Card

+During a draw train card move, a player selects two train cards.
+If the first card selected is a wild, then a player does not draw a second card.
+In between selecting face-up cards, the train card is replaced by a card from the deck, making drawing the first card and the second card independent subactions.
-There are two cases:
+When selecting a card there are two cases:

 * ##### (a) Drawing a card thats face up (Deterministic)

 $$T(s' \mid s, \text{drawCard}) = 1$$

-This is for the one successor state \(s'\) in which the selected face up card is added to the player's hand and a new card from the deck replaces it in the face up row.
+This is for the one successor state \(s'\) in which the selected face-up card is added to the player's hand and a new card from the deck replaces it in the face-up row.

 * ##### (b) Drawing from the deck (Stochastic)